Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/configuration/configuring-your-enterprise/configuring-data-encryption-for-your-enterprise.md

 ---
 title: Configuring data encryption for your enterprise
 shortTitle: Configuring data encryption
-intro: 'For encryption at rest, you can provide your own encryption key to encrypt your data under your encryption policies.'
+intro: "For encryption at rest, you can provide your own encryption key to encrypt your data under your encryption policies."
 versions:
-  ghae: '*'
+  ghae: "*"
 type: how_to
 topics:
   - Enterprise